Ridgeline High School Construction - CVSD's New Comprehensive High School

 New Location for New High School

-CVSD selected the site between Country Vista Drive and Sprague Avenue at the future Henry Lane just west of Henry Road as the site for its third comprehensive high school.
+CVSD selected the site between Country Vista Drive and Sprague Avenue at the future Henry Lane just west of Henry Road as the site for its third comprehensive high school, Ridgeline.
 This location will ensure our commitment to a fall 2021 school opening, reduce construction costs, and provide better traffic and neighborhood access.
 In our 2018 school construction bond, we promised to build practical functional schools on time and on budget.
 This site allows us to keep that promise and it's only 0.8 miles from the original site, which had some unforeseen challenges.